Home / barry-bonds-net-worth-fame-and-professional-career

 1995 season

 The San Francisco Giants formally stated on September 21, 2007, that they would not be signing Bonds for the 2008 season.
-Bond’s website had initially shown the story earlier that day.
+Bond’s website initially showed the story earlier that day.
 He officially signed on October 29, 2007, for free agency.
-"I'm anticipating widespread interest from every Major League team," said his agent Jeff Borris.
+"I'm anticipating widespread interest from every Major League team," said his agent, Jeff Borris.

 Career Records